Sager9/HW_20_Supervised-Learing/README.md

 -  still had 100% precision determining safe loans while a slightly lower 84% finding unsafe ones
 -  There was significant gains in recall in regards to unsafe loans though at 98%

-Summar
+Summary
 I think scaling the data performed better based on its accuracy and significantly higher recall.
-I think it is most important to find dangerous borrowers as they will take a majority of resources to handle and the business needs to be ready when they default
+It is most important to find dangerous borrowers as they will take a majority of resources to handle and the business needs to be ready when they default